The local area

 A couple of friendly local tapas bars provide the perfect place to you can enjoy the views towards Calpe and the stunning sunsets.
 Basing yourself to the fr left where the boats are gives access to very still and shallow water.

 You will notice a watchtower high up on the hill on the left.
 There is a very nice walk to this tower.
 Both sunrise and sunset are lovely times to go.

 Torre Vigia walk for sunrise/sunset:

-Moraira is a short walk from El Portet accessible via the path up to the right with the polished railings.
-There is a marina which may be of interest to you both.
-Plenty of bars and shops too.
+Moraira, the closest town is a 1.5km walk or drive from El Portet accessible via the path up to the right with the polished railings.
+Well served with shops and restaurants.

 Incredible road cycling right on our doorstep, in fact, the Vuelta Espana has passed through on three occasions in recent years (2015, 18 & 19) and one of the regular cat 2 climbs, Puig Llorença at 3.7km (AG 10.2% MG 20%) happened to be right outside the door of our base!